-Ideally a secure password is one which no one else can guess and which is resistant to being hacked, that is, having one's online information breached, and thus leading to the danger of having one's identity, credit card information and/or money stolen.
-In order to make your passwords less susceptible to compromise, you should seek to create passwords that use six or more characters with a mix of letters and numbers and upper-case and lower-case letters to create the strongest password possible.
-You should also create a new password for each site on which you engage in online commerce - and never share these passwords with anyone.
+Ideally, a secure password is one which no one else can guess and which is resistant to being hacked, that is, having one's online information breached, and thus leading to the danger of having one's identity, credit card information and/or money stolen.
+In order to make your passwords less susceptible to compromise, you should seek to create passwords that avoid dictionary words and use six or more characters with a mix of letters and numbers and upper-case and lower-case letters to create the strongest password possible.
+You should also create a new password for each site on which you engage in online commerce, avoid using the same password for all of your online accounts - and never share these passwords with anyone.

 Since users are being asked more and more to think of unique user names and/or passwords, many are resorting to less than creative solutions.
 For example, many users will choose easy to remember passwords (such as admin, 12345, their own first name or year of birth or even the word "password") to make this process more manageable.
 Unfortunately, these solutions are risky as they make one much more susceptible to being intercepted by a computer hacker.
 Avoid the use of obvious passwords such as your birthday, nickname, mother's maiden name, phone number or the name of your pet.